-Where the icy Benguela and toasty Agulhas currents collide, a rich, productive football ecosystem can emerge.
-This was especially true today where two stadiums, the Nelson Mandela Bay Stadium in Port Elizabeth and the Moses Mabhiba Stadium in Durban, became a swirl of football performers, supporter rituals, a celebration of survival and success for some and a cruel end for others.
+A rich, productive football ecosystem emerges when the icy Benguela and toasty Agulhas currents collide.
+This was especially true today where two stadiums, the Nelson Mandela Bay Stadium in Port Elizabeth and the Moses Mabhiba Stadium in Durban, became a swirl of football performers, supporter rituals, a celebration of survival and success for some, and a cruel end for others.

-When the Tubarões Azuis or Blue Sharks swam into Port Elizabeth, there was a Luso slick and loose petro dollars in their way.
-The Palancas Negras were familiar cousins, but had recently evolved and came to Nelson Mandela Bay Stadium with an added oil gland and cash incentives.
+When the Tubarões Azuis or Blue Sharks swam into Port Elizabeth, a Luso slick and loose petrodollars were in their way.
+The Palancas Negras, as Angola’s national team is known, were familiar cousins but had recently evolved and came to Nelson Mandela Bay Stadium with an added oil gland and cash incentives.
 Although Angola was always larger, it now seemed an altogether more formidable foe.
 The allusion that size and wealth positively correlate to produce better or winning football seemed to be working when on 33 minutes Nando Neves was pressured into conceding an own goal.
 Nando is more than just a Captain for Cape Verde.
 He is the very embodiment of their identity.
 The God of the Blue Sharks himself had been humbled.
 What chance now for this small school of Blue Sharks?

 In Durban, the Atlas Lions wandered into a shoal of 80,000 yellow shirted supporters packed into the stadium like sardines.
 Strange enormous eye glasses, makarapa helmets and vuvuzela horns protruded from the Moese Madhiba reef.
 It was a cacophony of encouragement for Bafana Bafana.
 Morocco were not distracted.
 Issam El Adoua headed Morocco into the lead after 10 minutes.
 South Africa produced little to reward their support.
 The half ended with both Morocco and Angola leading and both seemingly set to advance.